brimdata/zed/cmd/zq/README.md

 using the UNIX-like pipe syntax.

-When looking over everything like this, you can omit the search pattern as a shorthand and simply type:
+When looking over everything like this, you can omit the search pattern as a shorthand.
 ```
 zq -t "cut ts,id.orig_h,id.orig_p" conn.log
 ```

 The default output is the binary ZNG format.
-If you want just the tab-separated lines like `zeek-cut`, you can specify text output:
+If you want just the tab-separated lines like `zeek-cut`, you can specify text output.
 ```
 zq -f text "cut ts,id.orig_h,id.orig_p" conn.log
 ```
-If you want the old-style Zeek [ASCII TSV](https://docs.zeek.org/en/stable/examples/logs/) log format, run the command with the `-f` flag specifying `zeek` for the output
+If you want the old-style Zeek [ASCII TSV](https://docs.zeek.org/en/stable/examples/logs/) log format, use the `-f` flag specifying `zeek` for the output
 format:
 ```
 zq -f zeek "cut ts,id.orig_h,id.orig_p" conn.log